IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/demo-script.md

 This process is carried out by executing the generate_app_def.sh shell script: <br/><br/> <code class="code-block"> ./generate_app_def.sh </code>

-Unlike the other SBOMs, the application SBOM is defined at the application level instead of the microservice level.
-This enables Concert to have an application-centric view and only one application definition SBOM is required for each application, regardless of how many microservices it has.
+Unlike the other SBOMs, the Application-definition SBOM is defined at the application level instead of the microservice level.
+This enables Concert to have an application-centric view and only one Application-definition SBOM is required for each application, regardless of how many microservices it has.

-An Application Definition SBOM will be generated in the ./toolkit-data directory.
+An Application-definition SBOM will be generated in the ./toolkit-data directory.

 <!-- <show toolkit-data directory where Application Definition SBOM is generated (1)> -->